Our service now covers areas all across Canada

 No matter the size of the garden you plan to create, here’s what you’ll need to complete this project:

 Carefully considering the location of your garden is important.
 This is definitely a landscaping feature that you won’t want to move after it’s in place.
 Since it’s such a permanent fixture, consider where it would best be situated.

 Looking for landscaping experts to transform your backyard?

 The source of your rocks will depend on a number of factors.
 These include where you’re living and what types you’d like to work with.
-Since it’s difficult to envision a rock garden before you’ve seen the rocks themselves, we’d suggest choosing what you’d like to include in the initial stages of this project.
+Since it’s difficult to envision everything before you’ve seen the rocks themselves, we’d suggest choosing what you’d like to include in the initial stages of this project.

 As mentioned, depending on where you live, you’ll have different types of rocks available to you.
 Not only this, but certain types will be better for certain climates, landscapes and designs.
 Do you want to work with long, flat rocks?
 Big boulders?
 Smooth stones?
 All of the above?
 Do some research to better determine the types that are native to your area.

 Of course, even if you choose the specific type of rocks you’d like to work with, the ones you end up using will still vary in shape and size.
 With this in mind, we’d suggest sketching out the arrangement of how you plan to place your rocks.
 This will be helpful when they do arrive, as you can place them as close as possible to what you’ve drawn.

 You may not want to work with plants at all, as this could be the reason why you’ve chosen to build a rock garden in the first place.
 However, accessorizing with greenery and flowers will offer another element of visual interest that could work to further brighten your lawn.
 Again, the ones you choose to work with will depend on the amount of light available between rocks as well as plants that are native to your region.
 Here are some options you may consider: